awesomemotive/one-click-demo-import/readme.txt

 *Plugin could not be activated because it triggered a fatal error*

 This happens, because your hosting server is using a very old version of PHP.
-This plugin requires PHP version of at least **5.3.x**, but we recommend version *5.6.x*.
+This plugin requires PHP version of at least **5.3.x**, but we recommend version *5.6.x* or better yet *7.x*.
 Please contact your hosting company and ask them to update the PHP version for your site.

 = Issues with the import, that we can't fix in the plugin =